yogeshdarji99/mesos/docs/external-containerizer.md

 before or within wait) - those containers are considered to be orphans.
-* The EC now compares the list of slave known containers to those listed within ‘Containers’.
-For each orphan it identifies, the slave will invoke a ‘wait” followed by a ‘destroy’ on the ECP for those containers.
+* The EC now compares the list of slave known containers to those listed within `Containers`.
+For each orphan it identifies, the slave will invoke a `wait` followed by a `destroy` on the ECP for those containers.
-* Slave will now call ‘wait’ on the ECP (via EC) for all recovered containers.
+* Slave will now call `wait` on the ECP (via EC) for all recovered containers.
 This does once again put ‘wait' into the position of the ultimate command reaper.